 WEB DESIGN PROCESS

-Visual Lure approaches every website differently, as we feel every site should be unique and customized to its particular needs and goals.
-With that being said, below is our basic web design process broken down into our core design and development phases.
+Visual Lure approaches every website differently, as we believe every site should be unique and customized to the particular needs and goals of our clients.
+Our basic web design process is broken down below into our core design and development phases to show how we work with our clients to ensure their satisfaction.

 Sitemap Development & Planning